IdleRPGBot/idlerpg-guide/src/contributing.md

 ## Previewing changes

+_NOTE: This will be easier if you have cargo and the mdbook crate installed.
+If you don't have rust or the mdbook crate installed, you can preview your changes after committing changes.
+More on that in the next section._

-_NOTE: This will only work if you have cargo and the mdbook crate installed_ If you want to check what your changes look like before you save them, mdbook offers options.
+If you want to check what your changes look like before you save them, mdbook offers options.

 Open your terminal in the project directory `idlerpg-guidebook` and enter the following: